emckean/Pig-Latin-bot/README.md

 ### 9. Cleanup

-If you are creating this example on a lab computer, make sure you:
+If you are creating this example on a lab computer (or any computer that isn't yours), make sure you:

-* log out of your Bluemix account
+* log out of your Bluemix account in the browser
-* delete your bot code on this machine: `rm -rf openwhisk-twitterbot-template`
+* delete your bot code on this machine: `rm -rf Pig-Latin-bot`
-* de-authorize your OpenWhisk account on this machine, by removing `$HOME/.wskprops` (on the Interconect DevZone lab machines this will be in `/usr/local/bin`).
+* de-authorize your OpenWhisk account on this machine, by removing `$HOME/.wskprops` (on the Interconect DevZone lab machines this will be in `/usr/local/bin`)
 * delete sensitive commands (e.g., your OpenWhisk auth command) from your bash/zsh history.
 You can do this by editing the `~/.bash_history` or `~/.zsh_history` files.
 (The zsh shell may also  be called `.zhistory`.
 Not sure where yours is?
 Try `echo $HISTFILE`.)